chutch3/selfhosted.sh/analysis/shared/config-dependencies-mapping.md

 # Configuration Dependencies Mapping

 **Date**: 2025-01-08
-**Purpose**: Analysis 12.1 - Identify all configuration relationships and dependencies **Issue**: [#32](https://github.com/chutch3/selfhosted.sh/issues/32) - Configuration Orchestration
+**Updated**: 2025-01-08 (Corrected for deployment type exclusivity) **Purpose**: Analysis 12.1 - Identify all configuration relationships and dependencies **Issue**: [#32](https://github.com/chutch3/selfhosted.sh/issues/32) - Configuration Orchestration

 ## Executive Summary

-This analysis maps all configuration relationships and dependencies within the selfhosted system, identifying how different configuration files, environment variables, and generated artifacts depend on each other.
-This provides the foundation for proper configuration orchestration and dependency management.
+This analysis maps all configuration relationships and dependencies within the selfhosted system, identifying how different configuration files, environment variables, and generated artifacts depend on each other. **Critical Context**: Deployment types are mutually exclusive - only one deployment type (Docker Compose OR Docker Swarm OR Kubernetes) is used at a time, not simultaneously.

 ## 1. Configuration File Inventory